google/eng-edu/ml/cc/README.md

   Shell console (note to remove a `--dry_run` flag):

         python ./eng-edu/ml/cc/src/manage.py projects_create --billing_id XXXXXX-XXXXXX-XXXXXX --prefix project-prefix --owners "example.teacher@gmail.com example.ta@gmail.com" --students "student1.example@gmail.com student2.example@gmail.com" --dry_run

+  Note that `manage.py project_create` command has a number of command-line flags that support a varierty of complex deployment scenarious.
+  The most notable flags are:
+  `--image_name`: to specify a specific version of a Datalab VM base image;
+  `--content_bundle`: to deploy a set of notebooks to each Datalab VM;
+  `--provision_vm`: to rebuild already provisioned Datalab VM;
+  `--zone`: to choose a Google Cloud Platform zone to host your resources.
+  Run `python ./eng-edu/ml/cc/src/manage.py projects_create --help` command
+  from the console to see a complete list.

 6. Review the content of the audit file `account-list-#######.csv`.
 It contains a list of all students along with a Datalab VM project URL for each project